viliakov2/as2020111701/task1/Readme.md

 The described architecture is implemented using Terraform v0.13.
 Terraform state is stored locally.

-### Prerequisites:
+### Prerequisites

 * Terraform 0.13.
 * Configured access to an AWS account.
-It is assumed that full admin access is granted to AWS account.
+It is assumed that full admin access is granted to the AWS account.
 * Authentication keys to retrieve Magento packages.
 Can be obtained [here](https://devdocs.magento.com/guides/v2.4/install-gde/prereq/connect-auth.html)

 Please check the [default variables](terraform.tfvars) and adjust it if needed.
-If you want to connect to the bastion or/and application instance please copy the public part of your ssh key to `ec2_public_key` variable.
+If you want to connect to the bastion or/and application instance please copy the public part of your SSH key to `ec2_public_key` variable.

-### Running:
+### Running

 To review changes: